Welcome to the Office of Financial Aid

 Fort Smith, Arkansas 72916-6024

 PO Box 10366

 Fort Smith, AR 72917-0366

 The Office of Financial Aid works with all qualified students to meet the cost of their education at the Arkansas Colleges of Health Education (ACHE).
-Students may finance their education with scholarships, federal/private student loans, veteran education benefits, military health profession scholarships, or other federal and state programs.
-Contact the Office of Financial Aid with any questions or assistance in applying for financial aid or to receive information concerning various financing options which are available for students in the Master of Science of Biomedicine program via e-mail or phone at (479) 308-2200.
+Students may fund their education with scholarships, federal/private student loans, veteran education benefits, military health profession scholarships, or other federal and state programs as well as personal funds and any combination of funding sources to meet their educational expenses.
+Contact the Financial Aid Office with any questions or assistance in applying for financial aid for graduate/professional degrees available at ACHE via e-mail or phone at (479) 308-2200.

 The Office of Financial Aid adheres to the Financial Aid Code of Conduct which applies to the officers, employees, and agents of the school and must also prohibit employees of the financial aid office from receiving gifts from a lender, guaranty agency, or loan servicer.
 Click here to view the Financial Aid Code of Conduct.

 The American Association of Colleges of Osteopathic Medicine (AACOM) has provided the following five modules for financial aid debt management for osteopathic medical students and graduates:

 - Borrowing Considerations and Repayment Options Opens a New Window.

 - Student Loan and Financial Best Practices Opens a New Window.